dlsc-software-consulting-gmbh/WorkbenchFX/README.md

  9  | `Toolbar`           | It contains `Toolbar items`.
 If the bar does not contain any items, the `Toolbar` will be hidden automatically.
 10  | `Toolbar item`      | Depending on the attributes defined, the item adapts the behaviour of either a JavaFX `Label`, `Button` or `MenuButton`
 11  | `Menu button`       | It opens the `Navigation drawer`.
 The position of the button varies depending on the amount of items in the `Toolbar` and the `Navigation drawer`.
 If the `Navigation drawer` does not contain any items, the button will not be displayed at all.
 If any items are in the `Toolbar`, it will be displayed on the left side of the `Toolbar`, otherwise on the left side of the `Tabbar`
 12  | `Navigation drawer` | It displays a logo which can be set in the stylesheet and the defined items.
-The default hover behaviour over its items can be adjusted using the method call `(NavigationDrawer).setMenuHoverBehavior(Priority)`.
+The default hover behaviour over its items can be adjusted using the method call `setMenuHoverBehavior()` on the drawer.
 It can be closed by clicking on the `Glass pane`
 13  | `Glass pane`        | The `Glass pane` prevents click events on the components below.
 Clicking on the `Glass pane` often closes the showing `Drawer` or `Dialog` unless its `blocking` attribute prevents it from closing
 14  | `Drawers`           | It is possible to use the optional `showDrawer()` call on the `Workbench` to create additional drawers with custom content.
 All four window sides are supported
 15  | `Workbench dialog`  | When calling `showDialog()` on the `Workbench`, there is the possibility to create a custom dialog, or using a variety of predefined dialogs like `error-, confirmation-, information-dialog, etc.`